tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Protocol Invariants

-This section describes invariants that TLS endpoints and intermediaries MUST follow.
+This section describes invariants that TLS endpoints and middleboxes MUST follow.
 It also applies to earlier versions, which assumed these rules but did not document them.

 TLS is designed to be securely and compatibly extensible.
 Newer clients or servers, when communicating with newer peers, SHOULD negotiate the most preferred common parameters.
 The TLS handshake provides downgrade
-protection: Intermediaries passing traffic between a newer client and newer server without terminating TLS should be unable to influence the handshake (see {{security-handshake}}).
+protection: Middleboxes passing traffic between a newer client and newer server without terminating TLS should be unable to influence the handshake (see {{security-handshake}}).
 At the same time, deployments update at different rates, so a newer client or server MAY continue to